techno-tim/techno-tim.github.io/_posts/2023-03-25-terraform-cloudflare-github.md

 ---

-Today, we're going to set up and configure Terraform on your machine so we can start using Terraform.
-Then we'll configure `cf-terraforming` to import our Cloudflare state and configuration into Terraform.
-After that we'll set up a GitHub report and configure GitHub actions so you have CI and CD for deploying your Infrastructure automatically using a Git Flow.
-If you're new to Terraform, that's fine!
+Today, we're going to set up and configure Terraform on your machine so we can start using Terraform.Then we'll configure `cf-terraforming` to import our Cloudflare state and configuration into Terraform.After that we'll set up a GitHub report and configure GitHub actions so you have CI and CD for deploying your Infrastructure automatically using a Git Flow.If you're new to Terraform, that's fine!
 This is a beginner tutorial for Terraform and by the end of this, you will feel like an expert!

 {% include embed/youtube.html id='FmYvrxYvBP0' %}
 📺 [Watch Video](https://www.youtube.com/watch?v=FmYvrxYvBP0)